maple1606/LR-XFL/README.md

   - `mimic_tree.py`: Scripts to run the baseline distributed decision tree (DDT) on MIMIC-II dataset.

 - `results/`: Directory to store output and results from the project.

+## Acknowledgement

+The local client model is built based on the entropy-lens ([https://github.com/pietrobarbiero/entropy-lens](https://github.com/pietrobarbiero/entropy-lens)).
+We hereby greatly thank the authors of entropy-lens for their clear code and novel research.